schonmann/errorist/README.md

 ## Basic Usage

-Consist on creating error types with the `create` function, which will dynamically create subclasses of `ErroristError` for each of your custom errors.
+Consist on creating error types with the `create` function, which will dynamically create subclasses of `Errorist` for each of your custom errors.

-An `ErroristError` instance can be defined with the following parameters:
+An `Errorist` instance can be defined with the following parameters:

 * `code` (String): the error code on your application.
 * `message` (String): a human readable message.